-One new technology you can leverage in the classroom that is a sure-fire way to get kids interested is to use any sort of technology in your lesson to keep your young learners engaged.
-As a teacher our schools are increasingly incorporating technology into our daily operations, one such is a 3d printer.
+One new technology you can leverage in the classroom that is a surefire way to get kids interested is to use any technology in your lesson to keep your young learners engaged.
+As a teacher, our schools are increasingly incorporating technology into our daily operations; one such is a 3d printer.

-We will cover what to look for in a 3d printer to help you make a purchase decision as well as go over other methods for you to use your new 3D printer and how it may powerfully assist your students in growing, prospering and learning.
+We will cover what to look for in a 3d printer to help you make a purchase decision, as well as go over other methods for using your new 3D printer and how it may powerfully assist your students in growing, prospering, and learning.

-We will also break down are the specifications you’ll need to understand as well as the pros and cons for each in class model to choose from.
-If the characteristics become daunting, I’ve included descriptions of each model’s uses so you can see which one is most appropriate for your teaching style.
+We will also break down the specifications you’ll need to understand and the pros and cons of each in-class model.
+If the characteristics become daunting, I’ve included descriptions of each model’s uses to see which is most appropriate for your teaching style.

 What can 3d printing offer students?

 3D printing offers schools and students a broad range of possibilities.
-The capacity to go from an idea to a real-life product via a computer and a 3D printer has not been easily accessible to schools in a cost effective as it is today.
+The capacity to go from an idea to a real-life product via a computer and a 3D printer has not been easily accessible to schools as cost-effective as it is today.

 Schools must take advantage of this new method.
-Extra-curricular activities, allowing students to exhibit their knowledge and understanding by building a tangible model to assist teach others, or simply experimenting with the concept are all examples of how it might be utilized.
-Let’s now take a look at the top three 3D printers for school usage.
+Extra-curricular activities, allowing students to exhibit their knowledge and understanding by building a tangible model to assist in teaching others or simply experimenting with the concept, are all examples of how it might be utilized.
+Let’s look at the top three 3D printers for school usage.

 - Creality Ender